New Year's Eve: Iceland

 Fireworks are very popular in Iceland, particularly on New Year's Eve.
 Iceland's biggest New Year's Eve events are usually in and around the capital, Reykjavík.

-Since the 1940s, the country's public broadcaster RÚV has traditionally broadcast Áramótaskaupið (literally The New Year's Comedy or The New Year's Lampoon), a special which features comedy sketches satirizing the events and news headlines of the past year.
+Since the 1940s, the country's public broadcaster RÚV has traditionally broadcast Áramótaskaupið (lit.
+The New Year's Comedy or The New Year's Lampoon), a sketch comedy special satirizing events and news headlines from the past year.
 Originating from radio and later moving to television, the special is the most-watched television program of the year in Iceland (with an estimated 75% of the population having watched the special in 2018, across 98% of all televisions in the country).
 Some of its sketches have become well known in local popular culture, such as a 1989 sketch that portrayed then Minister of Finance Ólafur Ragnar Grímsson as a Batman-esque superhero known as "Skattmann" ("Taxman"), and a 2008 sketch which popularized the catchphrase "Helvítis fokking fokk!" as a reaction to the Icelandic financial crisis.